Everyday life: Sociological perspectives

 Everyday life is a key concept in cultural studies and is a specialized subject in the field of sociology.
 Some argue that, motivated by capitalism and industrialism's degrading effects on human existence and perception, writers and artists of the 19th century turned more towards self-reflection and the portrayal of everyday life represented in their writings and art to a noticeably greater degree than in past works, for example Renaissance literature's interest in hagiography and politics.
 Other theorists dispute this argument based on a long history of writings about daily life which can be seen in works from Ancient Greece, medieval Christianity and the Age of Enlightenment.

-In the study of everyday life gender has been an important factor in its conceptions.
+In the study of everyday life, gender has been an important factor in its conceptions.
 Some theorists regard women as the quintessential representatives and victims of everyday life.

-The connotation of everyday life is often negative and is distinctively separated from exceptional moments by its lack of distinction and differentiation, ultimately defined as the essential, taken-for-granted continuum of mundane activity that outlines forays into more esoteric experiences.
+The connotation of everyday life is often negative, and is distinctively separated from exceptional moments by its lack of distinction and differentiation.
+Ultimately this is defined as the essential, taken-for-granted continuum of mundane activity that outlines forays into more esoteric experiences.
 It is the non-negotiable reality that exists amongst all social groupings without discrimination and is an unavoidable basis for which all human endeavor exists.

 Much of everyday life is automatic in that it is driven by current environmental features as mediated by automatic cognitive processing of those features, and without any mediation by conscious choice, according to social psychologist John A. Bargh.
 Daily life is also studied by sociologists to investigate how it is organised and given meaning.
-A sociological journal called the Journal of Mundane Behavior, published 2000 - 2004, studied these everyday actions.
+A sociological journal called the Journal of Mundane Behavior, published from 2000 to 2004, studied these everyday actions.

 Leisure

 Daily entertainment once consisted mainly of telling stories in the evening.
 This custom developed into the theatre of ancient Greece and other professional entertainments.
 Reading later became less a mysterious specialty of scholars, and more a common pleasure for people who could afford books.
 During the 20th century mass media became prevalent in rich countries, creating among other things a daily prime time to consume fiction and other professionally produced works.

-Different media forms serve different purposes in different individuals' everyday lives—which give people the opportunities to make choices about what media form(s)—watching television, using the Internet, listening to the radio, or reading newspapers or magazines—most effectively help them to accomplish their tasks.
+Different media forms serve different purposes in different individuals' everyday lives—which gives people the opportunities to make choices about what media form(s)—watching television, using the Internet, listening to the radio, or reading newspapers or magazines—most effectively help them to accomplish their tasks.
 Many people have steadily increased their daily use of the Internet, over all other media forms.